Token-based Authentication (TBA)

 Two-factor authentication (2FA) is not compatible with integrations.
 When using any 2FA-required role, it is not possible to use user credentials with TBA integrations.
 Use either OAuth 2.0, or the TBA authorization flow.

-Password rotation policies in the account do not apply to tokens, making password management unnecessary for your RESTlet and web services integrations.
-Token-based authentication allows integrations to comply with any authentication policy that is deployed in a NetSuite account for UI login, such as SAML Single Sign-on, OpenID Connect (OIDC), and Two-Factor Authentication.
-You can use Two-Factor Authentication (2FA) roles and roles with SAML Single Sign-on permissions with TBA.
+Password rotation policies in your account don’t apply to tokens, so you don’t need to manage passwords for your RESTlet and web services integrations.
+Token-based authentication lets integrations follow any authentication policy set up in your NetSuite account for UI login, like SAML Single Sign-on, OpenID Connect (OIDC), or Two-Factor Authentication.
+You can use 2FA roles and roles with SAML Single Sign-on permissions with TBA.

-Tokens created using the Token-based Authentication feature in your NetSuite production account are not copied to your Release Preview or to your sandbox accounts.
-To test this feature in Release Preview or in a sandbox, you must create new tokens in that account.
-Each time the sandbox is refreshed, you must create new tokens in the sandbox.
+Tokens you create with Token-based Authentication in your NetSuite production account aren’t copied to your Release Preview or sandbox accounts.
+To test this feature in Release Preview or a sandbox, you’ll need to create new tokens in that account.
+Every time you refresh the sandbox, you’ll need to create new tokens there.

 See the following topics for more information about TBA: